 Can my financial aid be released early because I am leaving for my program before aid is disbursed?

 No, students studying in the Southern Hemisphere often encounter this issue.
 Even if your program starts before financial aid is disbursed, you will not be able to request an advance of your financial aid.
 However, some programs will defer payment of fees until financial aid is disbursed.
-Check with your Education Abroad Coordinator for more information.
+Check with your Education Abroad Advisor and Financial Aid for Education Abroad for more information.

 Does the number of credits I take affect my financial aid?

 Yes, education abroad credit requirements are the same as those for on-campus study.
-In most cases, undergraduates must be enrolled in at least 12 credit hours for semester programs and a minimum of 6 credit hours for summer programs.
-For specific details, check with the Coordinator for Financial Aid for credit requirements for your particular aid package.
-Several students take CSU Summer courses to make sure they are registered in 6 summer credits and can access the full federal financial aid.
+In most cases, undergraduates must be enrolled in the equivalent of at least 12 CSU credits for semester programs and a minimum of the equivalent of six CSU credits for summer programs.
+For specific details, check with Financial Aid for Education Abroad for credit requirements for your particular aid package.
+Students have the option to take CSU Summer courses in addition to their credits earned abroad to ensure they are registered in a minimum of six summer credits and have full access to summer federal financial aid.

 Do my grades abroad affect my future eligibility for financial aid?

-Yes, although grades earned abroad are not factored into your GPA, they are considered in determining your eligibility for future financial aid.
+Yes, although not all grades earned abroad are factored into your GPA, they are considered in determining your eligibility for future financial aid.

 Who is responsible for taking care of my financial aid while I am overseas?

 You are.
-Education Abroad and Financial Aid staff can advise you in making the necessary arrangements to ensure you receive financial aid funds when they are disbursed.
+Education Abroad and Financial Aid for Education Abroad staff can advise you in making the necessary arrangements to ensure you receive financial aid funds when they are disbursed.
 Make these arrangements prior to your departure, or your aid may be delayed or may not be released at all.

 Can I participate on an education abroad program in a country with a travel warning?

 CSU takes the well-being of its students seriously.
-CSU does not automatically authorize students to travel abroad to a country under a U.S. Department of State Travel Warning or countries deemed higher risk by the International Travel Oversight Committee; however, there are some situations where authorization may be granted.
+CSU does not automatically authorize students to travel abroad to a country under an elevated U.S. Department of State Travel Advisory or countries deemed higher risk by the International Travel Oversight Committee; however, authorization may be granted on a case-by-case basis.
 Please see the CSU Health & Safety web page for more information.

 Can I work or volunteer while abroad?

 Yes, in many cases.
-In some countries, visiting students have legal status to work or volunteer, while in others, students must have a special visa to work, volunteer, or intern.
-Speak with your Education Abroad Coordinator to learn more about volunteer opportunities in your program location.
+In some countries, visiting students have legal status to work or volunteer, while in other countries, students must have a special visa to work, volunteer, or intern.
+Speak with your Education Abroad Advisor to learn more about volunteer opportunities in your program location.

 Will I need to buy international health insurance for the period of my time abroad?